Etherpod/Ship-Enhancements/README.md

 - **CreateTemperatureZone()** - In case you're a modder and want to add your own high/low temperature zones.
 Temperature zones can stack, and will just take the sum of the temperatures.
 - **GetSettingsProperty()** - Returns the value of a config setting as seen from the player.
 These values only update at the beginning of the loop, so changing the mod settings doesn't affect them.
 - **SetSettingsProperty()** - Lets you change the value of a config setting in the middle of the loop.
 Note that this change will be reverted on the next loop.

+## Known Bugs
+- When playing in multiplayer and using Input Latency, the delayed inputs of the non-hosts will not work once they leave the flight console

 # Credits
 Thanks to Ditzy and JohnCorby for helping with some of the code, especially the physics stuff.